Southern California Gas Company

 The Southern California Gas Company (trading as SoCalGas) is a utility company based in Los Angeles, California, and a subsidiary of Sempra.
 It is the primary provider of natural gas to Los Angeles and Southern California.

 Overview

-Its headquarters are located in the Gas Company Tower in downtown Los Angeles.
+Its headquarters are located in Gas Company Tower in downtown Los Angeles.

 SoCalGas provides natural gas service for approximately 21.6 million customers, spanning roughly 20,000 square miles of California, extending from Visalia in the north to the Mexican border in the south.
 Gas service for San Diego County is provided by sister utility San Diego Gas & Electric, and Southwest Gas and the Long Beach Gas & Oil Department (LBGO) carve out small portions of the Southern California area for natural gas delivery.

 The company provides gas service for all or part of the following counties: